KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-accessibility-best-practice.markdown

 img: pexels-andrew-neel-4134784.jpg
 ---

+### Tips and Tricks for implementing Web Content Accessibility Guidelines (WCAG)
+&nbsp;

 ## Summary

-As the websites, and the digital services they provide, reach more devices and users each year it’s imperative to focus on making the web as accessible to all users.
+As the websites, and the digital services they provide, reach more devices and users each year it’s imperative to focus on making the web accessible to all users.
 The [Center for Disease Control](https://www.cdc.gov/media/releases/2018/p0816-disability.html) places disabilities among Americans at 1 in 4, with an estimated 1.3 billion people internationally that suffer from visual impairments.
 For